 It is the intention of the district to retool its facilities to align with learning models that are project based and are aligned with 21st century jobs and skills.
 Modernization and new construction efforts are intended to address the way progressive next generation learning occurs in the 21st century by focusing in instructional models that are project, discovery and inquiry based in their approach.
 These models take into account the collaborative approaches that are revolutionizing the way integrated learning progression is delivered, as well as being aligned with the way business and industry interact with career and technical skills.
-Due to current instructional retooling efforts by the district, certain learning areas including numerous specialized middle and high school programs, as well as career technical programs have been excluded from this document partners including District Leadership, the Educational Specifications Steering Committee, Elementary School Planning Committee, Middle and High School Planning Committee, as well as numerous user focus groups, user groups and site visit interviews.
-The educational specifications documents this information and provides a road map for modernization and new construction required by California Code of Regulations.
-Title 5.
+Due to current instructional retooling efforts by the district, certain learning areas including numerous specialized middle and high school programs, as well as career technical programs have been excluded from this document while redevelopment of curriculum occurs.
+These unique program areas will be developed as part of future facilities master planning efforts and in conjunction with the development of unique programs at each school.

+This document draws upon the collaboration and investment of several partners including District Leadership, the Educational Specifications Steering Committee, Elementary School Planning Committee, Middle and High School Planning Committee, as well as numerous user focus groups, user groups and site visit interviews.
+The educational specifications documents this information and provides a road map for modernization and new construction required by California Code of Regulations, Title 5.